FlorianGrohmann/neural_network_viewer/README.md

 # Network_Viewer

 A Web-based application to view the neurons and synapses of neural networks in 3D.
-Made by Hanh Nguyen and Florian Grohmann.